Infrared heating in the garage for comfortable and efficient use

 Scientific and energetic background

-European energy publications mention electric radiant heating as an efficient solution for spaces with varying use.
-Platforms like energy.ec.europa.eu explain that direct electric heating, if intelligently controlled, can contribute to lower energy demand.
-This makes infrared heating particularly suitable for garages, workspaces, and other spaces that aren't heated continuously.
+In European energy publications, electric radiant heating is mentioned as an efficient solution for spaces with variable use.
+Platforms such as energy.ec.europa.eu explain that direct electric heating, provided it is smartly controlled, can contribute to lower energy demand.
+This makes infrared heating particularly suitable for garages, workspaces, and other spaces that are not heated continuously.

 Why choose Warmteshop?

-Warmteshop has specialized in infrared heating since 2006 and has extensive experience heating garages, workshops, and utility rooms.
+Warmteshop has been a specialist in infrared heating since 2006 and has extensive experience heating garages, workshops, and technical rooms.
 With over 5,000 panels in stock and warehouses in the Netherlands, Belgium, and Germany, we can deliver quickly and offer suitable solutions.
-In our 30+ showrooms , including locations in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we demonstrate how infrared heating works in practice.
-Our service and reliability are confirmed by independent reviews via Trustprofile .
+In our 30+ showrooms, including those in Antwerp, Ghent, Hasselt, Kortrijk, Brussels, and Culemborg, we demonstrate how infrared heating works in practice.
+Our service and reliability are confirmed by independent reviews via Trustprofile.

 From cold garage to comfortable workspace